 OpenCart’s story began in 2008 when it was introduced into the market as an ecommerce open source platform.
 For over a decade now, it has been seeking to simplify store management for all types of online businesses- beginners, small businesses, medium-sized stores, and large enterprises.

 One thing that reportedly stands out about OpenCart is its overall user-friendliness.
-In addition to free acquisition, this platform provides a host of straightforward functionalities for setting up and running an ecommerce business.
+In addition to free acquisition, this platform provides a host of straightforward functionalities for setting up and running an ecommerce business, particularly if you are looing for an integration vs all-in-one hsoted solution.

 You don’t even need to own a site before acquiring it.
 Quite a number of users start from scratch by taking advantage of OpenCart to set up ecommerce sites, complete with all the principal features.
 And in case you’d like to add more functionalities, the platform provides a wide range of secondary extensions and themes.